Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Experiments

 \subsubsection{Theoretical Validation of Proposed Method}

-In this section, we conducted simulations to verify our theoretical results for both the linear model and the ANINCE model.
-Specifically, we tested our method's ability to identify invalid IVs that violate the \emph{exogeneity} condition under three scenarios: linear constant conditions with varied distributions, partially nonlinear constant conditions (with Gaussian noise terms), and partially nonlinear non-constant conditions with varied functional forms but a consistent Uniform distribution.
+In this section, we conducted simulations to verify our theoretical results for both the linear model and the ANINCE model. {Table~\ref{Summary_of_experiments} summarizes the propositions validated by the experimental results reported in various tables, along with the corresponding model settings.} Specifically, we tested our method's ability to identify invalid IVs that violate the \emph{exogeneity} condition under three scenarios: linear constant-effect setting with varied distributions, partially nonlinear constant conditions (with Gaussian noise terms), and partially nonlinear non-constant conditions with varied functional forms but a consistent Uniform distribution.
 The performance results are presented in Table \ref{Table-linear-model-A2}, Table \ref{Table-non-linear-constant-model-A2}, and Table \ref{Table-non-linear-non-constant-model-A2}, respectively.
-Further, we examined the proposed method’s effectiveness in identifying invalid IVs that violate the \emph{exclusion restriction} condition under nonlinear constant and nonlinear non-constant conditions with different functional forms but the same Beta distribution.
+Further, we examined the proposed method’s effectiveness in identifying invalid IVs that violate the \emph{exclusion restriction} condition under nonlinear constant and nonlinear non-constant conditions, considering various functional forms as well as Beta and Uniform distributions, respectively.
 Results for these tests are shown in Table \ref{Table-non-linear-constant-model-A3} and Table \ref{Table-non-linear-non-constant-model-A3}.